 Who are we?

-The Mary Rose Trust is the body responsible for conserving and preserving the Mary Rose for this and future generations.
+The Mary Rose Trust is responsible for King Henry VIII’s favourite warship, the Mary Rose and her unique collection of artefacts.

 The President of the Mary Rose Trust is HRH The Prince of Wales, who has been involved with the Mary Rose ever since his first dive on the wreck back in 1974.
-Prince Charles has followed the excavation, conservation and exhibition of artefacts with a very close interest, and has played an active role in our objective of reuniting the Mary Rose with her incredible collection of artefacts.
+Prince Charles continues to follow the project with a very close interest, and has played an active role in our objective of reuniting the Mary Rose with her incredible collection of artefacts.

 Mary Rose Archaeological Services Ltd (MRAS) is a wholly owned subsidiary of the Mary Rose Trust.
-The purpose of the company is to make available to the archaeological community the facilities and experience gained by the Trust as the leading UK museum for maritime archaeology and conservation (UKMCS).
+The purpose of the company is to make available to the archaeological and conservation communities the facilities and experience gained by the Trust as the leading UK museum for maritime archaeology and conservation (UKMCS).